Noxta-code/cs537-p2/README.md

 In this project you will add a new system call to the xv6 operating system.
 More specifically, you will have to implement a system call named sys_crash with the following signature: int crash(void)
 In this project you will implement a system call `crash()` that when called will the ability to crash the system.
-Whether `crash()` crashes the system depends on whether the process uses the `write()` call to write the crash string it's not a bug, it's a feature!.
+Whether `crash()` crashes the system depends on whether the process uses the `write()` call to write the crash string `"it's a feature, not a bug!"`.
 ```
 int fd_stdout = 1; //file descriptor for stdout stream
-char *crash_string = "it's not a bug, it's a feature!";
+char *crash_string = "it's a feature, not a bug!";
 write(fd_stdout, crash_string, strlen(crash_string));
 ```